Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Basics and Motivations

 \section{Basics and Motivations}

 In this section, we briefly review some basics of sparse SVMs and then motivate SIFS via the KKT conditions.
-Specifically, we focus on the $\ell_1$-regularized SVM with a smoothed hinged loss that has strong theoretical guarantees \cite{shalev2016accelerated}, which takes the form of
+Specifically, we focus on an $\ell_1$-regularized SVM with a smoothed hinge loss, which takes the form of